Water conservation and management projects play an important role in addressing one of the most pressing environmental challenges.

 In 2024, Bangalore still faces a big water problem because of fast-growing cities, more people, and not proper water management.

-The city faces multiple challenges that have led to a severe shortage of clean and accessible water for its resident
+The city faces multiple challenges that have led to a severe shortage of clean and accessible water for its residents.

-One of the primary issues contributing to the water crisis in Bangalore is the depletion of groundwater resources.
+One significant factor contributing to the water crisis in Bangalore is the depletion of groundwater resources.

-Over-extraction of groundwater for various purposes, including agriculture, industry, and domestic use, has led to declining water levels and increased contamination of aquifers.
+Specifically, over-extraction of groundwater for various purposes, including agriculture, industry, and domestic use, has resulted in declining water levels and increased contamination of aquifers.

 The city’s dependence on surface water sources such as lakes and rivers has been hampered by pollution.

-Many of Bangalore’s lakes have been heavily polluted due to untreated sewage discharge, industrial effluents, and solid waste dumping, rendering them unfit for human consumption or recreational activities.
+Many of Bangalore’s lakes are severely polluted from untreated sewage, industrial effluents, and solid waste, making them unsafe for consumption or recreation.

 Also, unusual rainfall patterns and the effects of climate change have further strained Bangalore’s water supply.